-- Provision of specialist or adapted equipment or learning materials (specifically for Physically Impaired students or students with visual or hearing impairments). - Additional regular individual or small group support(specifically for students with general learning difficulties and those with specific learning difficultiesdyslexia/dyspraxia). - Access to specialist support from other agencies (to include physically impaired service and Autism Outreach Team).
-Students accessing support from external agencies will typically be Stage 2 on the Additional Needs Register.

-This additional response will be provided through a graduated response, providing a level and type of support, which will enable the child to achieve adequate progress.
-This provision will be identified and managed by the Head of Learning Support but will be planned and delivered by teaching and support staff.
+- Reasonable adjustments as devised by the learning support centre - Provision of specialist or adapted equipment or learning materials (specifically for Physically Impaired students or students with visual or hearing impairments). - Additional regular individual or small group support (specifically for students with general learning difficulties and those with specific learning difficulties-dyslexia/dyspraxia). - Access to specialist support from other agencies (to include physically impaired service and Autism Outreach Team).
+Students accessing support from external agencies will typically be Stage 2 on the Additional Needs Register. - This additional response will be provided through a graduated response, providing a level and type of support, which will enable the child to achieve adequate progress. - This provision will be identified and managed by the Head of Learning Support but will be planned and delivered by teaching and support staff. - Further information about the graduated response and Education, Health and Care Plans are available on the Staffordshire Connects website a link to which is displayed in the SEND section of the school's website.